WA

 What are the most common allergy symptoms?

-The most common symptoms include sneezing, runny nose, itchy and watery eyes, skin hives or eczema, and nasal congestion.
-Severe reactions can include throat swelling, difficulty breathing, and anaphylaxis.
+The most common allergy symptoms are sneezing, runny nose, itchy and watery eyes, nasal congestion, skin hives, and eczema.
+Severe reactions can include throat swelling, difficulty breathing, and anaphylaxis — a life-threatening emergency requiring immediate epinephrine and 911.

 How do allergy symptoms differ from a cold?